 - Out-of-Service ATM fee– Banks typically charge $2.50 for using an ATM that’s not in their network.

 Rather than giving your hard-earned cash to the bank, finding an alternative no-fee bank account may be a better option.
-That’s why we’ve compiled some of the best free bank accounts you should consider.
+In addition to these money-saving podcasts, we’ve compiled some of the best free bank accounts you should consider.

 Top 10 Best Free Bank Accounts Without Fees

 “Free” does not always mean “free.”
 For banking institutions to operate, they must make a profit.
-Some bank accounts may offer not to charge a monthly maintenance fee, making them free to manage, but they may still charge for other costs, such as overdraft and wire transfer fees.
+Some banks may not charge monthly fees, making them free to manage, but they might charge overdrafts and other fees.

 However, many bank accounts routinely offer customers a variety of free perks with minimal fees.
 Here are 10 free bank accounts with no maintenance fees that are worth looking into: